TobyLeelsz/TobyLeelsz.github.io/_pages/about.md

 My research interests lie broadly in the fields of reinforcement learning and imitation learning, with a focus on both algorithmic design and practical applications:

 - **Deep Reinforcement Learning**: I’m interested in developing novel reinforcement learning algorithms powered by deep neural networks to tackle complex decision-making problems.
-Lately, I’ve been particularly focused on model-based RL and the use of world models.
+Lately, I’ve been particularly focused on model-based RL.

 - **Imitation Learning**: I explore new approaches to imitation learning, especially adversarial imitation learning in complex, high-dimensional environments.
 I’m also excited about leveraging large foundation models within imitation learning frameworks.